-In order to establish a successful revenue generating partnership for MDI/Community Development Financial Institutions (CDFIs) that solves the scaling issue and supports small loans, Upstart is offering special implementation pricing, tailored volume minimums, and unit pricing on small loans to NBA members to help achieve these three core objectives:
+In order to establish a successful revenue generating partnership for MDIs and Community Development Financial Institutions (CDFIs) that solves the scaling issue and supports small loans, Upstart is offering special implementation pricing, tailored volume minimums, and unit pricing on small loans to NBA members to help achieve these three core objectives:

-- Reduce the typical cost/scale barriers MDIs face in adopting new technology (in this case, full support of automated digital unsecured personal loans). - Tailor the 'Powered by Upstart' online unsecured loan product pricing to the MDIs' anticipated unique applicant pool that may skew towards smaller loans. - Tap network effects of the innovation committee and the NBA to increase the efficiency of the due diligence process with aligned MDIs/CDFIs.
+- 1. Reduce the typical cost/scale barriers MDIs face in adopting new technology (in this case, full support of automated digital unsecured personal loans). - 2.
+Tailor the 'Upstart for personal lending' online unsecured loan product pricing to the MDIs' anticipated unique applicant pool that may skew towards smaller loans. - 3.
+Tap network effects of the NBA Innovation Committee and the NBA to increase the efficiency of the due diligence process with aligned MDIs/CDFIs.